 Key attributes we look for in researchers:

-Staff and students working on University-owned IP may also be eligible to apply for up to $50k Proof-of-Concept funding from Commercial Development and Industry Partnerships (CDIP).
+Staff and students working on university-owned IP may also be eligible to apply for up to $50k Proof-of-Concept funding from Commercial Development and Industry Partnerships (CDIP).
 If you are interested in this route, you can apply with CDIP here.

-What happens when the 14-week program finishes?
+What happens when the INCUBATE accelerator program finishes?